vintasoftware/django-react-boilerplate/README.md

 `pip-compile requirements.in > requirements.txt` or `make upgrade`
 `pip install -r requirements.txt`

+### Cleaning example code
+Before start creating you own apps, run the command `make clean_examples` in order to clean the example apps from the front and backend.
+It will also remove it's usage.

 ## Deployment
 ### Setup
 This project comes with a `app.json` file for heroku, that can be used to create an app on heroku from a GitHub repository.